aravhawk/Hindi-Newton/README.md

-# Learn Hindi - The free and easy way
+# Learn Hindi - The fast and easy way